 Welcome to After the Monsoon.
-At one level, it is the place to find out about my art, my teaching and my work and escorted journeys in Nepal.
+This is the place to find out about my art, my teaching, my work with Samunnat Nepal and my escorted journeys in Nepal.

-At another level After the Monsoon is a celebration of waking up and having another chance to have a go at living a compassionate and mindful life.
+It is also a place where I celebrate waking up and having another chance to have a go at living a compassionate and mindful life.

 Why After the Monsoon?